pulumi/docs/content/blog/esc-ga-announcement/index.md

 #### Boost Developer Velocity and Security:
 - **Empower Developers, Not Slow Them Down**: Pulumi ESC is designed for developer convenience without compromising security.
 Access secrets programmatically, integrate with your existing workflows, and leverage flexible authoring options: Pulumi Cloud Editor, VS Code Plugin, SDKs, the Pulumi Service Provider, and our REST API - the choice is yours!
 - **Gain Complete Visibility and Control**: Track all secret access and changes with detailed audit logs.
 Understand the downstream impact of changes and ensure your secrets are used securely and consistently across your organization.
 - **Secrets as Code**: Pulumi ESC supports flexible composition of environments by allowing [imports](/docs/esc/get-started/import-environments/) between one another.
-Construct hierarchical environments that avoid the need to copy/paste secrets and configurations, ensuring that changes are consistently propagated across all related environments
+Construct hierarchical environments that avoid the need to copy/paste secrets and configurations, ensuring that changes are consistently propagated across all related environments.

 ![Pulumi ESC Editor View](esc-document-editor-view.png)